s3fs-fuse/s3fs-fuse/README.md

 ## Features

+* Enables use of common commands for working with S3
+* Caches frequently used data to local device, reducing trips to S3
+* Splits large files and uploads them in parallel, reducing upload time
+* Can encrypt sensitive data before uploading
+* Integrates with other AWS services, namely EC2 and EBS
+* Version contorl of objects, meaning you can restore previous versions
+* Scalable to many concurrent users
+* Compatible with Linux, macOS, and Windows
+* Easy install
+* Retry logic for failed requests, reducing the chance of data loss
+* Compresses data before uploading
+* Integrates with exisiting tools and workflows
+* Uses S3 transfer Acceleration
+* Supports multiple S3 buckets
 * large subset of POSIX including reading/writing files, directories, symlinks, mode, uid/gid, and extended attributes
 * compatible with Amazon S3, and other [S3-based object stores](https://github.com/s3fs-fuse/s3fs-fuse/wiki/Non-Amazon-S3)
 * allows random writes and appends